High Road to Tibet

 CHINA – G Adventures local agent in Nepal will arrange a group visa for China.
 This is the only way groups may enter China from Kathmandu.
 If you already have a China visa the Chinese Embassy in Kathmandu will cancel it and issue you a group visa that is valid for this trip only.

 The cost of the visa is NOT included in the trip.
 You must pay it separately on arrival in Kathmandu at the group meeting.
-For all nationalities the visa fee is 114 USD EXCEPT American passport holders whose fee is 198 USD.
+The visa fee will be the following for each nationality:

 These permits are issued from the Chinese government and it is at their discretion as to who is eligible for a permit.
 G Adventures can not guarantee that you will be granted a permit to Tibet.